• Skip to main content

 • YouTube Channel

-/ Cooking / How to Grind Wheat in a Grain Mill
+/ Cooking / How to Grind Wheat in an Electric Grain Mill

 We use affiliate links on this site.
 Click here to learn more.

-When we first started our homesteading journey, our NutriMill grain mill was our first “big” purchase.
-I was so excited to have a tool to enable me to provide wholesome foods from ground wheat for my family.
+When we first started our homesteading journey back in 2011, our NutriMill grain mill was our first “big” purchase.
+I was so excited to have a tool to enable me to provide wholesome foods from fresh ground wheat for my family.
 Now, I just had to learn how to use it.

 I love to grind my own wheat in a grain mill.
 There's nothing like having fresh ground wheat to bake with.
 My grain mill is one of the best kitchen tools I have ever gotten.